-Double gauze is super soft, making it the top choice for layette swaddling blankets and other baby bundling.
+Double gauze is super soft, making it a top choice for layette swaddling blankets and other baby bundling.
 But it has lots of potential outside the nursery, especially when you apply a crinkling effect, sometimes called “contortion” pleating.
-We really like how this crinkling gives the double gauze an edgy, more modern feel.
+We really love how this crinkling gives the double gauze an edgy, more modern feel.
 We originally chose a double gauze with a metallic pattern for a bit of extra shimmer, but there are many options from which to choose when searching for this substrate.

 We spotted a similar long scarf to ours at Barney’s selling for $270!
 Learn how easy it is to do it yourself for SO much less – and create a look that’s unique to you and your wardrobe.